Terry Fox Drive

 Terry Fox Drive (Ottawa Road #61) is a major arterial road in Ottawa, Ontario named for the late Canadian humanitarian, activist, and athlete Terry Fox.
-Located in the suburb of Kanata in the city's west end, the road is a major route for residents traveling to/from the north end of Kanata.
+Located in the suburb of Kanata in the city's west end, the road is a major route for residents traveling to and from the north end of Kanata.
 Starting in the Kanata North Technology Park at an intersection with Herzberg Road, it crosses March Road and Innovation Drive and bisects an old-growth forest, before heading south past Kanata Centrum.
 It crosses Highway 417, passes Katimavik-Hazeldean and Glen Cairn, and ends at Eagleson Road, where it continues east as Hope Side Road.
-Terry Fox Drive is a four lane arterial between just north of Richardson Side Road and just south of Winchester Drive, and a two lane undivided road elsewhere.
+Terry Fox Drive is a four-lane arterial between just north of Richardson Side Road and just south of Winchester Drive, and a two-lane undivided road elsewhere.

 Features

 Initially a minor road, Terry Fox Drive became a more important and busier road due to growing communities in Kanata and neighbouring Stittsville.
 The Kanata Centrum shopping complex, a Holiday Inn, a number of large-scale retail uses and Canadian Tire Centre (which began as the Palladium in 1996 and was later known as both the Corel Centre and Scotiabank Place) are now located along or near the road.

 OC Transpo's Terry Fox Station and Park and ride, which opened in 2005, are also located near Kanata Centrum.

 Terry Fox Drive is also the location of the City Hall of the former city of Kanata, located just southwest of the intersection with Palladium Drive, before Kanata was amalgamated into the new City of Ottawa in 2001.

 Kanata's second Wal-Mart (a Wal-Mart Supercentre) opened in August 2012, and is located at the intersection of Terry Fox Drive and Fernbank Road.
 There is a regular Wal-Mart in Kanata Centrum.